Psiphon-Labs/psiphon-tunnel-core/README.md

   * unfronted meek almost makes this obsolete, since meek sessions survive underlying HTTP transport socket disconnects.
 The client could prefer unfronted meek protocol when handshake returns a preemptive_reconnect_lifetime_milliseconds.
-* split tunnel support
-* implement page view stats
+  * could also be accomplished with TunnelPoolSize > 1 and staggaring the establishment times
 * implement local traffic stats (e.g., to display bytes sent/received)
-* control interface (w/ event messages)?
+* more formal control interface (w/ event messages)?
-* upstream proxy support
-* support upgrades
-  * download entire client
-  * download core component only
+* support upgrading core only
 * try multiple protocols for each server (currently only tries one protocol per server)
 * support a config pushed by the network
   * server can push preferred/optimized settings; client should prefer over defaults
-  * e.g., etablish worker pool size; multiplex tunnel pool size
+  * e.g., etablish worker pool size; tunnel pool size
-* overlap between httpProxy.go and socksProxy.go: refactor?

 Licensing
 --------------------------------------------------------------------------------